 - A sufficient supply of up-to-date medications.

 Anaphylactic allergies will be posted and reasonable precautions to avoid exposure to known triggers will be taken.
 For instance, the use of insect repellants on a child who is allergic to bee stings.
+If a child experiences an allergic reaction while in care I will follow the procedures listed on the child's Health History and Emergency Care Form, and the procedures listed on any separate emergency plan provided by the parent.

 Child Care Health - Communicable Disease

 Amy & Kids Co. is a “well-child” program.
 One of my goals is to promote optimum health among our children, our families, and in our community.
 I am prohibited from caring for any child with a communicable disease such as chicken pox, measles, mumps, scarlet fever, infectious hepatitis or meningitis, and follow Wisconsin Department of Health Services' guidelines for Exclusion from Day Care.
 In addition, I am mandated by state law to report any confirmed cases of these communicable diseases to all enrolled families, my licensing specialist, and the Appleton Health Department.
-All communicable disease reports will be posted near the attendance form and will include signs and symptoms of the disease, but will omit the names of children who are ill and their families.
+All communicable disease reports will be posted in the entrance area and will include signs and symptoms of the disease, but will omit the names of children who are ill and their families.

 Child Care Health - Conjunctivitis